gperreymond/osmo-coding-challenge/README.md

 This list need to be added of course, I'm running out of time, but it's not a really hard work to do.

 - Env vars, from docker (K8S) and/or config file
-- Implements all the Actions to retrieve achievement (in go) ; I put all the __RethinkDB__ RQL, just need to be translated.
+- Implements all the Actions to retrieve achievement (in go) ; I put all the __RethinkDB__ ReQL, just need to be translated.

 I will finish, the stuff!